fieldtrip/website/development/project/openmeeg.md

 {% include /shared/development/warning.md %}

-# Provide an interface to the OpenMEEG software for BEM modelling

 The OpenMEEG software is developed within the Odyssee project-team at INRIA Sophia-Antipolis and at ENPC.
 This package provides tools for solving forward and inverse problems for Magneto- and Electro-encephalography (MEG and EEG).
 The forward problem uses symmetric Boundary Element Method (symmetric BEM) [Kybic et al, A common formalism for the integral formulations of the forward EEG Problem, IEEE Transactions on Medical Imaging, vol. 24, no.1, 2005].
 This method provides excellent accuracy notably for superficial cortical sources.